enterprisemodules/operator-sdk/README.md

 3. Use the SDK CLI to build and generate the operator deployment manifests
 4. Optionally add additional CRD's using the SDK CLI and repeat steps 2 and 3

+The following workflow is for a new **Puppet** operator:
+1. Create a new operator project using the SDK Command Line Interface(CLI)
+2. Create a new (or add your existing) Puppet class for use by the operator's reconciling logic
+3. Use the SDK CLI to build and generate the operator deployment manifests
+4. Optionally add additional CRD's using the SDK CLI and repeat steps 2 and 3

 ## Prerequisites

 - [dep][dep_tool] version v0.5.0+.